Frequently Asked Questions about the DB-IP databases and API services

-The country codes used in our databases and API services are standard ISO 3166-1 alpha-2 codes with the addition of two non-standard codes : XK which is used by the European Commission, Switzerland, the Deutsche Bundesbank, SWIFT, and other organizations as a temporary country code for Kosovo, and ZZ which is assigned to address blocks that have by definition no location such as private or multicast IP addresses
+The country codes in our databases and API services are standard ISO 3166-1 alpha-2 codes with the addition of two non-standard codes : XK which is used by the European Commission, Switzerland, the Deutsche Bundesbank, SWIFT, and other organizations as a temporary country code for Kosovo, and ZZ which is assigned to address blocks that have by definition no location and owner such as private or multicast IP addresses

 A complete list of codes can be found at Wikipedia : https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2.

 Our API backend update frequency varies depending on the type data, proxy/tor/vpn detection and threats related data are updated several times per hour whereas location data is updated on average twice a day.
 Database downloads are updated monthly usually on the 1st of each month.

 We use several methods in order to catch up with address blocks moving from one ISP or country to another.
 When you update your whois records at RIPE, ARIN or another RIR, our systems will detect it and usually trigger a block refresh on our side.